open-io/oio-sds/Variables.md

 # OpenIO SDS configuration

 `oio-sds` allows you to alter a lot of configuration at compile-time as well at runtime.
 We use a minimal generation tool for a set of variables that can be modified at runtime, and whose default value can be changed at the compile-time.
-Those variabes are described [here](./Variables.md)
+Those variables are described [here](./Variables.md)

 Some variables, though, are not configurable yet, and still require a value to be fixed once for all when compiling the code.
 Please find below the list of the `cmake` directives to control such variables.